hazelcast/hazelcast-jet-demos/bitcoin-death-cross/README.md

 The 50-point moving average stream is producing pairs of dates and prices.
 The 200-point moving average stream is also producing pairs of dates and prices.

-What we want to do is join these on the date, to produce a trio—the date, the 50-point price, and the 200-point price. <span style="font-size: 1.125rem; letter-spacing: 0px; font-family: 'Akkurat Std', -apple-system, BlinkMacSystemFont, 'Segoe UI', Roboto, Oxygen, Ubuntu, Cantarell, 'Helvetica Neue', sans-serif;">So our input to the join is two streams.</span>
+What we want to do is join these on the date, to produce a trio—the date, the 50-point price, and the 200-point price.
+So our input to the join is two streams.
 <pre><code>
 StageWithKeyAndWindow&lt;Entry, String&gt; timestampedWindowedOf50;
 StreamStageWithKey&lt;Entry, String&gt; timestampedOf200;